ArminJo/ServoEasing/README.md

 | 180 | 330 ms | 540 degree per second |
 | 90 | 220 ms  | 410 degree per second |
 | 45 | 115 ms  | 390 degree per second |

+# Why *.hpp files instead of *.cpp files?
+**Every *.cpp file is compiled separately** by a call of the compiler only compiling this file.
+These calls are managed by the IDE / make system.
+In the Arduino IDE they are issued when you click on *Verify* or *Upload*.<br/>
+The problem is: **How to set [compile options](#compile-options--macros-for-this-library) for all *.cpp files, especially for libraries used?**<br/>
+IDE's like [Sloeber](https://github.com/ArminJo/ServoEasing#modifying-compile-options--macros-with-sloeber-ide) or [PlatformIO](https://github.com/ArminJo/ServoEasing#modifying-compile-options--macros-with-platformio) support this by allowing to set this options per project.
+They in turn add these options to each compiler call e.g. `-DTRACE`.<br/>
+But Arduino lacks this feature.
+So the **workaround** is not to compile all sources separately, but to concatenate them to one huge source file by including them in your source.
+This is done by e.g. `#include "ServoEasing.hpp"`.<br/>
+But why not `#include "ServoEasing.cpp"`?
+Try it and you will see tons of errors, because each function of the *.cpp file is compiled twice, first by compiling the huge file and second by compiling the *.cpp file separately, like described above.
+So the extension *cpp* is not longer possible, and one solution is, to use *hpp* as extension, to show that it is an included *.cpp file.
+Every other extension e.g. *cinclude* would do, but *hpp* seems to be common sense.

 # Using the new *.hpp files / how to avoid `multiple definitions` linker errors
 **In order to support [compile options](#compile-options--macros-for-this-library) more easily**, the line `#include <ServoEasing.h>`